Italy condemns botched British raid in Nigeria

 CLOUT

-While Italian media criticised Britain for acting unilaterally, commentators also said the event underscored Italy's diminishing international clout.
+While Italian media criticized Britain for acting unilaterally, commentators also said the event underscored Italy's diminishing international clout.

 They linked the incident to an ongoing struggle by Italy to free two marines on anti-piracy duty who are being held in India for shooting dead two fishermen in the Indian Ocean.